-The Ann Arbor CIL is a trusted and valued name in providing businesses, entertainment venues, schools, colleges & universities, and healthcare providers throughout Southeast Michigan with education, training, and resources on disability issues.
+The Ann Arbor CIL is a trusted name in providing businesses, entertainment venues, schools, colleges and universities, and healthcare providers throughout Southeast Michigan with education, training, and resources on disability issues.

 We offer a variety of training and consulting services to help you make your business more disability-friendly, so that you can make your place of business more welcoming for individuals with disabilities.
 We can also help you navigate technical requirements of the ADA and better understand the law to keep your business or organization in compliance.

 People with disabilities are the fastest growing minority in the country, and the need for our assistance is ever increasing.
 As people with disabilities ourselves, we know first-hand what it means to live and work with a disability.

 Whether you serve customers, have employees, or perhaps are not aware of hidden disabilities among your clientele, this training is for you!

 We offer our Disability Awareness & Sensitivity Training presentations to groups large and small.
 In our dynamic and fun presentation, learn how to better serve constituents with disabilities and make sure your business is disability-friendly.
 Through real-life story-telling and multi-media training, learn how to:

 - Understand visible and invisible disabilities